The Science Fiction Radio Show: Legacy

 At the time of Biggle's death in 2002 very few of the tapes and been digitized and given to research facilities.
 A handful have shown up at the Vincent Voice Library at the Michigan State University in East Lansing, Michigan, but at the time the majority of the tapes were still undigitized.

-In June of 2020 David Carson contacted Jeremy Brett at the Science Fiction and Fantasy Research Collection at the Cushing Memorial Library and Archives at Texas A&M University in College Station, Texas.
-Radio Show personnel had attended several science fiction conventions called Aggiecon's at A&M. Carson remembered the library at A&M had a science fiction collection an wondered if they might be interested in housing the tapes.
-Brett said they were interested and asked Carson to setup a meeting with the SFOHA.
+In June 2020 David Carson contacted Jeremy Brett at the Science Fiction and Fantasy Research Collection at the Cushing Memorial Library and Archives at Texas A&M University in College Station, Texas.
+Radio Show personnel had attended several science fiction conventions called Aggiecon's at A&M. Carson remembered the library at A&M had a science fiction collection and wondered if they might be interested in housing the tapes.
+Brett said they were interested and asked Carson to set up a meeting with the SFOHA.
 Carson contacted the current staff of the SFOHA and a meeting was held where the SFOHA agreed to moving the tapes to A&M for safe keeping and digitization of the tapes.
 COVID-19 complicated matters and it was over a year before the tapes where shipped to A&M in the summer of 2021.
-The tapes have been digitized and the process of making them available online is being worked out.
+The tapes have been digitized and are now available at the Science Fiction and Fantasy Research Collection at the Cushing Memorial Library and Archives at Texas A&M University in College Station, Texas.